 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Can I sell my life insurance policy?

 If you don’t want your life insurance policy any more, you can sell it to a third party.
+This is known as a “life settlement.”
 They’ll get the payout when you die, and you’ll make a profit now — but it’ll be much less than the policy is worth.

-- Have accumulated enough assets and savings to cover any financial obligations after death.
+- You’ve accumulated enough assets and savings to cover any financial obligations after death.

-- No longer need to provide for any financial dependents.
+- You no longer need to provide for any financial dependents.

-- Paid off their mortgage and other personal debts.
+- You’ve paid off your mortgage and other personal debts.

-- Want to use the profit to help with day-to-day expenses or retirement costs.
+- You want to use the proceeds to help with day-to-day expenses or retirement costs.

 How does selling a life insurance policy work?

 When you sell your life insurance policy, the new owner takes over paying the premiums.
 In exchange, they’ll receive the death benefit payout when you die.